EQAR/deqar-docs/docs/DEQAR_overview.md

 As a rule, entities already in the system should be identified to facilitate linking up.
 In other words:

 1. The **agency responsible** for the report *must be identified with any submission*.
-2. An identifier should also be provided for each **institution** *in the case that a record for the institution already exists in DEQAR.* This allows the system to establish a direct link with the existing record.
-If the institution record does not exist, data must be provided instead.
+2. An identifier should also be provided for each **institution** *in the case that a record for the institution already exists in DEQAR.* If the institution record does not exist, data must be provided instead.
 3. In the case of **programmes** and **reports**, agencies are encouraged to provide local identifiers with each new submission of data in order to facilitate subsequent linking:

     - For programmes, the first time an agency provides information on a programme to DEQAR, a local (or national) identifier can be submitted along with data on the programme; the identifier can later be used by the agency for any report on the same programme.